BeancurdPachelbel/curtain_v2/README.md

 The range of the motor's speed is from 30RPM to 150RPM, converts into frequency is from 100Hz to 500Hz, which means each pulse that the ESP32 generate will be delay 2ms until next pulse is generated.

-Accelerate the stepper, create a new task to change the value,
+Accelerate the stepper, create a new task to change the value, update the readme

 ## About the Project
 Coming soon...